MaxwellKaufman/crispy-carnival/README.md

 ## Credits

-base code was give by the University of Utah coding bootcamp and assigned to be modified by students learning in the program
+base code was give by the University of Utah coding bootcamp and assigned to be modified by students learning in the program.

 ## License